Submit your application to the Catalyst

 March 2026, online, 2 hours - The Catalyst team will set the stage for the programme, provide an overview of sustainable healthcare, and task the cohort with a self-study activity on Net-Zero policy in the NHS.

-June 2026, in-person (Birmingham, UK), 6 hours - Each member of the Catalyst cohort will develop and dleiver a final pitch for their innovation, highlighting hwo they have integrated learning from the Catalyst.
-Awards and prize funds for exceptional innovaotrs will be announced, and each member of the cohort will receive a 1-to-1 post-programme debrief with the Catalyst team.
+June 2026, 2-3 hours - Each member of the Catalyst cohort will develop and deliver a final pitch for their innovation, highlighting how they have integrated learning from the Catalyst.
+Awards and prize funds for exceptional innovators will be announced, and each member of the cohort will receive a 1-to-1 post-programme debrief with the Catalyst team.

-For the spring ’26 cohort we will not be taking on purely digital innovations as we don’t feel the current format would benefit you innovation.
-We do however recognise digitals potential for significant sustainability gains through patient pathway improvements.
+For the spring ’26 cohort we will not be taking on purely digital innovations as we don’t feel the current format would benefit your innovation.
+We do however recognise digital HealthTech's potential for significant sustainability gains through patient pathway improvements.
 It is our ambition to include digital in future cohorts.

-So long as there is a physical device this sort of innovation is welcome.
-The programme focuses manufacture, materials and related circular practices which aren’t relevent to a purely digital innovation.
+So long as there is a physical device this type of innovation is welcome.
+The programme focuses on manufacture, materials and related circular practices which aren’t relevent to a purely digital innovation.

 Applying circular principles early makes them much easier to implement, particularly when they relate to material choices or business model changes.
 While our primary focus is on innovations at TRL 1–4, applicants at higher TRLs are also welcome and will be considered on a case‑by‑case basis.
 In these cases, having already completed some sustainability‑related work on your innovation will be viewed favourably, as it demonstrates a willingness to adopt sustainable practices such as those taught in this programme.